PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

-FullStory’s complex, opaque plan-based pricing requires two important caveats:

-1. Data retention on FullStory can be increased with more expensive plans.
+[^1]: Data retention increases on more expensive plans.
-2. FullStory does offer 5,000 free sessions on its free trial, but lasts only 14 days before changing to a premium Business plan.
+[^2]: FullStory offers a 14-day trial with 5,000 free sessions before forcing you to pay.

 Beyond this, PostHog and FullStory are roughly comparable even in spite of FullStory’s near-exclusive focus on session replays as a feature.
 A major exception is PostHog’s lack of mobile app recording features, but [we’re working on it](/roadmap).